Star-Lord-XIII/project-euphonia-app/README.md

 ### Web service that performs speech-to-text

-This component consist on a simple web application to serve the model trained in the previous step.
-The app is contenerized and can be run in Google Cloud Run.
+This component consist of a simple web application to serve the model trained in the previous step.
+The app is containerized and can be run in Google Cloud Run.

 #### Deploy